• 11+ and 13+ English: ISEB and public school entrance exams, including Dulwich College, Francis Holland, Portland Place, Whitgift, Trinity

 • ELAT Oxbridge entrance exams and interview preparation

 I am a qualified teacher and full-time professional tutor with a degree from Cambridge University.
-I have taught English Literature and English Language at some of the top performing schools in London and have worked with students of all abilities at 11+, 13+, GCSE, A-Level and beyond, inspiring them to fulfil their potential and achieve their goals.
-My students at GCSE and A-Level have consistently achieved outstanding results in their examinations.
+I have taught English Literature and English Language at some of the top performing schools in London and have worked with students of all abilities at 11+, 13+, GCSE, IB, A-Level and beyond, inspiring them to fulfil their potential and achieve their goals.
+My students have consistently achieved outstanding results in their examinations.

 As a passionate and committed teacher, I believe it is essential to keep up to date with new developments in learning.
 That is why I was one of the first teachers to train at King’s College London in the Let’s Think in English programme.
 This innovative style of teaching helps students to develop the reasoning skills that are so important for enjoying English and for succeeding in the new GCSE and A-Level exams.
 I have also trained other teachers to deliver this new pedagogy.